padawan/alwaysdata-meilisearch/README.md

 You will need an alwaysdata account to use it.
 If you don't have one, please do me a favor and use [this referal link](https://www.alwaysdata.com/en/register/?from=246ec3b6) to register.

-Please note that, at this time, the size of the Meilisearch binary alone does not allow for its installation on a free plan.

 ## Installation

 1. Go to your Sites admin page at https://admin.alwaysdata.com/site/